huchunh/NLP-study/README.md

-n-gram language model from 0 witt only numpy
+Implementation of n-gram language model